-The IMERG algorithm is designed to use 2-3 months of TRMM or GPM sensor data to build a stable correlation table for cross-calibration of the contemporaneous partner satellite sensors.
+The IMERG algorithm uses slightly more than 2 months of TRMM or GPM sensor data to build a stable correlation table for cross-calibration of the contemporaneous partner satellite sensors.
 Following the GPM launch there were a series of mission corrections and sensor calibrations leading to numerous observation gaps yielding only 40% data coverage for March 2014.
 As such, the stable correlation tables for IMERG based on GPM data are achieved by 1 June 2014.

 To attain stably calibrated products and a seamless transition from TRMM to GPM, IMERG is processed using TRMM calibrations and TRMM-era constellation data from January 1998 (temporarily June 2000) through May 2014.
 Commencing with 1 June 2014 IMERG processing uses GPM calibrations and GPM-era constellation data.
-Please note that IMERG V06 GPM-era processing includes TRMM as a partner satellite and cross-calibrates it with GPM.
-The TRMM-era processing for IMERG V06 does not include GPM as a partner satellite.
-As such, GMI data will not be included in the IMERG products until 1 June 2014.
+Please note that IMERG V07 GPM-era processing includes TRMM as a partner satellite and cross-calibrates it with GPM.

+Correspondingly, the TRMM-era processing for IMERG V07 includes GPM as a partner satellite and cross-calibrates it with TRMM.